 Audio free from traffic, office, HVAC or construction noise will enhance video quality.
 If you can’t create a quiet environment on-site, consider renting an off-site studio.

-Good quality microphones may not eliminate the need for post-production editing.
-Video editing software will help to remove unwanted noises and sounds such as long pauses, “umms”, shuffling papers and collar scuffing.
+Good-quality microphones may not eliminate the need for post-production editing.
+Video editing software will help remove unwanted noises and sounds such as long pauses, “umms,” shuffling papers, and collar scuffing.

 5. Invest in good lighting

 Try not to mix natural and artificial lighting.
-If natural lighting suits the project, find a location which is not too shaded, not too bright and has minimum shadows.
-Schedule shooting to optimize the available light and adapt to changing light conditions through the shooting.
+If natural lighting suits the project, find a location that is not too shaded or bright and has minimum shadows.
+Schedule shooting to optimize the available light and adapt to changing light conditions throughout the shooting.

 Artificial light can be better controlled but may require investing in lighting equipment to avoid too bright, harsh, and overhead office lighting.
 For best results, diffused lighting should be placed on the side or at a 45-degree angle.